CRYLOai/ai-wealth-manager/README.md

 This system uses 13+ artificial intelligence and machine learning algorithms as an orchestra.
 To find out more, read: (https://www.crylo.ai/news/what-is-crylo).
 Also consider going through our White Paper: (https://www.crylo.ai/about-crylo/technology).

+**Note:** CRYLO is using third party APIs to collect data and to exchange FIAT/token.

+## Would you like to contribute?
+We are currently working on the MVP and are always looking for people to help us turn this idea into reality.
+Contact us on our website for investors relations (https://www.crylo.ai/about-crylo/investor-relations).
+If you just want to watch how we grow and stay informed about this project, then sign up on our website (https://www.crylo.ai).

 **What’s here**
 - **Methods paper (PDF):** `/paper/methods-paper.pdf`
 - **Evaluation code & baselines:** `/eval/`